boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/vuejs-with-core.md

 ## How this sample works

- 1. The application checks if `embedConfig.json` is available; if so, it `deserializes` and stores the content in `EmbedDetails`.
+ 1. The application checks if `embedConfig.json` is available; if it is, it `deserializes` and stores the content in `EmbedDetails`.
 Otherwise, it throws an error.

     ![embedconfig](/static/assets/javascript/sample/images/vuejs-core-embedconfigerror.png)

- 2. The dashboard will be rendered using the data obtained by using the `/getserverdetails` endpoint, which retrieves data from the `asp.net core` front-end.
+ 2. The dashboard will be rendered using the data obtained by utilizing the `/getserverdetails` endpoint, which retrieves data from the `asp.net core` front-end.

     ![Get server details](/static/assets/javascript/sample/images/vuejs-core-getseverdetails.png)

- 3. Before rendering, the `authorizationUrl` is called, which redirects to the `AuthorizationServer` action in the `Default.aspx`, which generates the `EmbedSignature` using the embed secret from the `embedConfig.json`.
+ 3. Before rendering, the `authorizationUrl` is called, which redirects to the `AuthorizationServer` action in `Default.aspx`.
+This action generates the `EmbedSignature` using the embed secret from `embedConfig.json`.

      ![Authorize Server URL](/static/assets/javascript/sample/images/vuejs-core-authentication.png)

  4. These details will be sent to the Bold BI server and validated there.
-Once details are validated, the dashboard starts to render.
+Once the details are validated, the dashboard starts to render.

 ## Steps to create new Vue.js with ASP.NET Core application to embed dashboard

- 1. Create a folder in the desired location and open it in the **Visual Studio Code**.
+ 1. Please create a folder in the desired location and open it in **Visual Studio Code**.

- 2. Open the terminal in **Visual Studio Code.** Please refer to the following image.
+ 2. Open the terminal in **Visual Studio Code.** Please refer to the image below.

      ![Terminal Image](/static/assets/javascript/sample/images/vuejs-core-terminal.png)

- 3. To create a new project, we need to run this command in the terminal and navigate to the directory.
+ 3. To create a new project, we need to run this command in the terminal and then navigate to the directory.
      ```js
          dotnet new webapi -n asp-net
      ```

  4. Please ensure that you have enabled embed authentication on the `embed settings` page.
-If it is not currently enabled, please refer to the following image or detailed [instructions](https://help.boldbi.com/site-administration/embed-settings/#get-embed-secret-code) to enable it.
+If it is not currently enabled, please refer to the following image or detailed [instructions](/site-administration/embed-settings/#get-embed-secret-code) to enable it.

     ![Embed Settings](/static/assets/javascript/sample/images/embed-settings.png)

- 5. To download the `embedConfig.json` file, please follow this [link](https://help.boldbi.com/site-administration/embed-settings/#get-embed-configuration-file) for reference.
-Additionally, you can refer to the following image for visual guidance.
+ 5. To download the `embedConfig.json` file, please follow this [link](/site-administration/embed-settings/#get-embed-configuration-file) for reference.
+Additionally, you can refer to the image below for visual guidance.

     ![EmbedSettings image](/static/assets/javascript/sample/images/embed-settings-download.png)

     ![EmbedConfig Properties](/static/assets/javascript/sample/images/prop-core.png)

- 6. Copy the downloaded `embedConfig.json` file and paste it into the designated [location](https://github.com/boldbi/vue-with-aspnet-core-sample/tree/master/BoldBI.Embed.Sample/BoldBI.Embed.Sample) within the application.
-Please ensure you have placed it in the application as shown in the following image.
+ 6. Please copy the downloaded `embedConfig.json` file and paste it into the designated [location](https://github.com/boldbi/vue-with-aspnet-core-sample/tree/master/BoldBI.Embed.Sample/BoldBI.Embed.Sample) within the application.
+Please make sure that you have placed it in the application exactly as shown in the following image.

     ![EmbedConfig Location Image](/static/assets/javascript/sample/images/vuejs-core-embedconfig.png)

- 7. Create a new folder called `Models`.
-Create a model class as `DataClass.cs` to define the following properties.
-These properties are used to get the dashboard list from the server.
+ 7. Create a new folder named `Models`.
+Create a model class named `DataClass.cs` to define the following properties.
+These properties are used for retrieving the dashboard list from the server.

-    Execute the following commands in the terminal to add the necessary references to the project: `dotnet add package Newtonsoft.Json` and `dotnet add package System.Runtime.Serialization.Primitives`.
-Ensure the `System.Runtime.Serialization` and `Newtonsoft.Json` namespaces in the `DataClass.cs` model file.
+    To add the necessary references to the project, execute the following commands in the terminal: `dotnet add package Newtonsoft.Json` and `dotnet add package System.Runtime.Serialization.Primitives`.
+Make sure to include the `System.Runtime.Serialization` and `Newtonsoft.Json` namespaces in the `DataClass.cs` model file.

     ```js
     [DataContract]